Blues (Super Rugby): 2012 season

 2012, the team's fourth season under coach Pat Lam, saw the arrival of former Hurricanes icons, and 2011 Rugby World Cup winners, Ma'a Nonu and Piri Weepu.
 The regular season began on 24 February against the Crusaders at Eden Park.
 Following two successive losses to start the season, the side's first victory came away to the Bulls, with starting debutant Gareth Anscombe scoring all of the Blues points in the 29–23 win.
 In doing so, Anscombe set a team record for most points in a match.
-In the same match, Rene Ranger became the first Blues player to receive a White Card, which resulted in a two-week suspension.
+In the same match, Rene Ranger became the first Blues player to receive a white card, which resulted in a two-week suspension.
 Seven consecutive losses followed, beginning with the Stormers in round four, and finishing with the Hurricanes in round eleven.
-Growing frustration amongst fans was evident during this period, with racist remarks directed at coach Pat Lam via social media, talkback radio and the Blues own website.
+Growing frustration among fans was evident during this period, with racist remarks directed at coach Pat Lam via social media, talkback radio and the Blues own website.
 Lam, who is of Samoan descent, received support from a number of former Blues players during this period, including Michael Jones and Eroni Clarke.
 After beating the Lions in round twelve, the Blues suffered the biggest defeat in club history with a 59 – 12 loss away to the Crusaders, which was followed by losses at home to the Highlanders and table-topping Chiefs.
 The Blues finished the season on a high note, with wins against the Western Force and Brumbies.

 On 17 July, Pat Lam was released.
 On the same day, Sir John Kirwan was appointed as head coach for the 2013 and 2014 seasons.
 In August, the Blues' full coaching staff for the 2013 season was announced, with Sir Graham Henry taking on a role as technical advisor and defensive coach, Mick Byrne appointed forwards and kicking coach, and Grant Doorey appointed skills and backline coach.